 “Far and away the biggest threat to the Ocean is ignorance.”Sylvia earle

-An Ocean Literate individual can be a student, a father, an elder, a construction worker, a scientist, and so forth – the premise of being such individual is that they/them can effectively communicate about the Ocean, bears awareness towards its challenges, and understands how actions and behaviours interconnect to impact the Ocean.
+An Ocean Literate individual can be a student, a parent, an elder, a construction worker, a scientist, and so forth – the premise of being such individual is that they/them can effectively communicate about the Ocean, bears awareness towards its challenges, and understands how actions and behaviours interconnect to impact the Ocean.

 B2E’s Ocean Literacy mission